ambengers/laravel-query-filter/README.md

 ## Method-based Filters

-Then you can make a filter class using the `make:query-filter` command.
+You can generate a filter class using the `make:query-filter` command.

 ```php
 php artisan make:query-filter PostFilter